python-control/python-control/doc/optimal.rst

   * `res.success`: True if the optimization was successfully solved
   * `res.inputs`: optimal input
   * `res.states`: state trajectory (if `return_x` was True)
-  * `res.time`: copy of the time timepts vector
+  * `res.time`: copy of the time `timepts` vector

-In addition, the results from :func:`scipy.optimize.minimize` are also available.
+In addition, the results from :func:`scipy.optimize.minimize` are also available as additional attributes, as described in `scipy.optimize.OptimizeResult`.

 To simplify the specification of cost functions and constraints, the :mod:`optimal` module defines a number of utility functions for